 Flavor

-While protein powders might not appear as delicious as a juicy filet mignon, doesn’t mean you can’t enjoy them.
+While protein powders might not appear as delicious as a juicy filet mignon, that doesn’t mean you can’t enjoy them.
 And with countless flavor options, you should!

 Also, grab a flavor that will suit how you plan to enjoy it—whether that be a fruity option blended in a smoothie, Gourmet Chocolate baked into goodies, or nostalgic Fruity Pebbles to sip on its own.
 If you’d prefer a sneaky protein boost, an unflavored option might be right for you.